amadejpapez/Bomb-It/README.md

 ---

-## ❤️ Background
+## ❤️ Development background

-The game was created as a student project during my time at computer science university FERI in Maribor, Slovenia during my 2023/24 year.
+The game was developed as a student project at computer science university FERI in Maribor, Slovenia during my 2023/2024 year.